Forest Field Day

 Students will identify the different types of soil and their physical properties.
 Understand the importance of protecting soils and consider how soil type affects suitability for various land uses.

-Students investigate the importance of stream health and how water quality and habitat can be protected.
+Students investigate the importance of stream health and how and how foresters and scientist can manage the forest to protect water quality and streamside habitats in working forests.

-Students explore the role of fire in a forest landscape and the ways that some plants are adapted to fire.
+Students explore the role of fire in a forest landscape and the ways that some plants and forest types are adapted to fire.

-Explore the role of a seed in managing forests.
+Explore the role of seed in growing new forests, from seed collecting through to sowing or planting the next generation of trees and forest products.
 Does every seed grow to a healthy tree?

 - What is the purpose of your field trip?
 We can develop your program to suit your learning objectives and meet your curriculum needs.
 Please let us know anyway we can adapt the program to suit your students’ interest and learning needs.